h-arslan/Meowy-A-Simple-Twitter-Clone/rsd.md

 Comment: Posts written specifically to one of the shared post.
 Follow request: A request notification that users send to each other so they can see the content they've shared.

 User story 1: As a user, I can log in to my own account using username and password from the “sign in” page when I open the application.
 If I don't have an account, I can create a new account by clicking the sign-up button.
 The first part that comes up after logging in is the “home page”.
 Each page has a menu bar on the left and a small explore section on the right.
-I can fill in the text box in the middle of the home page, create a new post and see the posts of the users I have followed.
+I can fill in the text box in the middle of the home page, create a new post and see the posts of other users.

 User story 2: As a user, when I click on the “explore” from the menu bar, I see trending topics on the page that opens.
 When I click on these topics, I can see the most popular posts shared on this topics.
 When I type the word I want to search for in the search field at the top, I can see the shared posts using this word.
 On the right side of each page there are small explore sections that serve the same function as this section.